gizemizmir/react-native-final-project/README.md

-# React Native Image App
+# React Native Chat App - Final Project

 EN - This project is the final project assignment within the scope of "Akbank React Native Bootcamp" organized by Patika.dev.